 Attendance for this class is not mandatory, but please bear in mind how missing class will affect your ability to process the content and course materials.
 Catching up on notes is no substitute for being part of class discussions, and absence is likely to be reflected in quality of your assignments.
-If you submit assignments late, you may not get full credit.

 If you miss class, before you come and talk to me, please make sure you have completed the readings for the class you missed and reviewed notes from a classmate.
 Make-up lectures will not be given during office hours but questions on readings, after you have reviewed the notes of a classmate and completed the readings on your own, are welcome and will enthusiastically be answered.